banner

 NAL Unit#

-Each NAL unit is a variable-length byte string of a certain syntax element, including a one-byte header (used to indicate the data type) and several integer byte payload data.
+Each NAL unit is a variable-length byte string of a certain syntax element, including a one-byte header (used to indicate data type) and several integer byte payload data.
 A NAL unit can carry an encoded slice, A/B/C type data partition, or a sequence or picture parameter set.

 The NALU header consists of one byte, and its syntax is as follows: